jhud/hackwatch/README.md

 # hackwatch
 Want to run your Arduino code anywhere, any time?
 How about running a webserver from your wrist?
-This is a smartwatch running on the ESP32 + Arduino + 0.96' OLED.
+This is a smartwatch running on the ESP32 + Arduino + 0.96' OLED (color or monochrome).
 Designed to run on cheap boards that have inbuilt LiPo battery circuitry and an OLED screen.
 It makes for quite a chunky watch, but the "always on" glow looks very cool, and a 500mAH battery currently lasts 10+ hours without any optimisation.
 The whole prototype was built for $12.

 ![Picture of hackwatch prototype](hackwatch.jpg?raw=true "Hackwatch prototype")